Bi-orthogonal harmonics for the decomposition of gravitational radiation I: angular modes, completeness, and the introduction of adjoint-spheroidal harmonics: Perturbation theory approximation of the spherical-spheroidal mixing coefficients

 A somewhat simpler but more approximate picture emerges for large $\ell$,

 whence we may think of \eqn{eq:A20}'s denominator as

 From this perspective the iterative solution to \eqn{eq:A20} becomes

 In \eqn{eq:A21b}, we have nearly arrived at our destination.
-Although it was derived under a large $\ell$ assumption, it is qualitatively accurate for $\ell\ge 2$.
+Although it was derived under a large $\ell$ assumption, it is qualitatively accurate for $\ell\ge |m|$.
 To finish our proof, we need only note that \eqn{eq:A21} pertains to the leading order perturbative contribution, $\sigma^{(\pp)}_{\ell \pm \pp,\ell}$, rather than the full quantity $\sigma_{\ell \pm \pp,\ell}$ only as a matter of asymptotics.
-The full quantity, $\sigma_{\ell \pm \pp,\ell}$, is necessarily equal to $\sigma^{(\pp)}_{\ell \pm \pp,\ell}$ plus higher order terms.
-As we are only interested in the leading order approximation, \eqn{eq:A21} is equivalent to our prompt, \eqn{apx-sigma-scale}.
+The full quantity, $\sigma_{\ell \pm \pp,\ell}$, is equal to $\sigma^{(\pp)}_{\ell \pm \pp,\ell}$ plus subdominant higher order terms.
+But as we are only interested in the leading order approximation, \eqn{eq:A21} is equivalent to our prompt, \eqn{apx-sigma-scale}. \Fig{fig:sigma} presents an example of \eqn{apx-sigma-scale} applied to Kerr with $a=0.01$.
+There, the assumption that $V^{(\mathrm{S})}\approx -2su$ and the final approximation~(\ceqn{apx-sigma-scale}) are compared to the exact numerical calculation.
+Good agreement is shown.